grandma-collaboration/icare/docs/dev_guide/index.md

 ### Installing Python dependencies

-To manage python dependencies, we use conda.
-Conda is a python package manager that is used to manage dependencies of the app.
-It is a bit more complicated than pip, but all packages are already compiled, and you can also switch between versions of python.
+To manage python dependencies in production, we use conda.
+Conda is a python package manager that is used to manage the dependencies of the app.
+It is a bit more complicated than pip, but all packages are pre-compiled, and you can also switch between versions of python very easily.

 However, some dependencies of SkyPortal are not available in conda, as they haven't been published there yet.
-What we recommend when running skyportal for the first time is to try to install as many packages with conda as possible, and then install the remaining dependencies with pip (with the conda environment activated).
+What we recommend when running skyportal for the first time is to try to install as many packages as possible with conda, and then install the remaining dependencies with pip (with the conda environment activated).

+Good luck!